richy58729/whatsapp-helper/README.md

 To use this, you need a web server.
 Which software you use for the web server, is irrelevant, as it is just a static HTML page with some JavaScript and CSS.

 Uses [Flag Icons by FamFamFam](http://www.iconarchive.com/show/flag-icons-by-famfamfam.html).

+If you want to use this without building it yourself (or you want to check it out), go to [the WhatsApp helper on Google Cloud Platform](https://whatsapp-helper.appspot.com/)!